On the Expressivity of Persistent Homology in Graph Learning: Background Notation

 \section{Background \& Notation}

-We will deal with undirected graphs in this paper.
-We consider an undirected graph $\graph$ to be a pair $\graph = (\vertices, \edges)$ of finite sets of~$n$ \emph{vertices} and~$m$ \emph{edges}, with $\edges \subseteq \mleft\{ \mleft\{u, v\mright\} \mid u, v \in \vertices, u \neq v \mright\}$.
-We will often refer to an edge using tuple notation, with the understanding that $(u, v)$ and $(v, u)$ refer to the same edge.
-Moreover, we will say that a graph~$\graph$ is labelled if there is a function $\lab\colon\vertices\cup\edges\to\Sigma$ that assigns a vertex or an edge to a label.
-Without loss of generality, we assume that $\Sigma\subset\naturals$.\footnote{ This is also for notational convenience.
-In practice, labels may be strings or more complex objects; as long as we can enumerate them, the natural numbers~$\naturals$ are sufficient as the range of the label function.
-In practice, graphs can also have more complicated \emph{attributes} assigned to their vertices or edges.
-Of particular importance in the application domains are continuous labels, such as measurements of a quantity.
-While we consider these cases to be of high importance, we want to focus on simple labelled graphs in this paper. } We denote the space of all labelled graphs by~$\graphs$.
-Two graphs $\graph = (\vertices, \edges)$ and $\graph' = (\vertices', \edges')$ are \emph{isomorphic}, denoted by $\graph \simeq \graph'$, if there is a bijective function $\iso\colon\vertices\to\vertices'$ that preserves adjacency, i.e.\ $(u, v) \in \edges$ if and only if $\mleft(\iso(u), \iso(v)\mright) \in \edges'$.
-If $\graph$ and $\graph'$ are labelled, we also require~$\iso$ to satisfy $\lab(v) = \lab\mleft(\iso(v)\mright)$ for all $v \in \vertices$ and, similarly, $\lab(u,v) = \lab(\iso\mleft(u\mright), \iso\mleft(v\mright))$ for all $(u, v) \in \edges$.
-The isomorphism~$\iso$ is thus preserving edges and connectivity.
-Since~$\iso$ is bijective, it has an inverse function, which we will denote by~$\iso^{-1}$. \cref{fig:Isomorphism example} depicts two isomorphic graphs.
+We deal with undirected graphs in this paper.
+An undirected graph $\graph$ is a pair $\graph = (\vertices, \edges)$ of finite sets of~$n$ \emph{vertices} and~$m$ \emph{edges}, with $\edges \subseteq \mleft\{ \mleft\{u, v\mright\} \mid u, v \in \vertices, u \neq v \mright\}$.
+We will also refer to an edge using tuple notation, with the understanding that $(u, v)$ and $(v, u)$ refer to the same edge.
+Furthermore, we denote the set of all such graphs by~$\graphs$.
+Two graphs $\graph = (\vertices, \edges)$ and $\graph' = (\vertices', \edges')$ are \emph{isomorphic} , denoted by $\graph \simeq \graph'$, if there is a bijective function $\iso\colon\vertices\to\vertices'$ that preserves adjacency, i.e.\ $(u, v) \in \edges$ if and only if $\mleft(\iso(u), \iso(v)\mright) \in \edges'$.
+Since~$\iso$ is bijective, it has an inverse function, which we will denote by~$\iso^{-1}$.
 The problem of figuring out whether two graphs are isomorphic or not is referred to as the \emph{graph isomorphism problem}.
 Presently, there is no known algorithm that solves this problem in polynomial time---efficient algorithms exist only for special families of graphs~\autocite{Kelly57a, Colbourn81a}.
 Hence, all subsequently-discussed graph isomorphism tests are perforce limited with respect to their expressivity, i.e.\ there exist classes of non-isomorphic graphs that they cannot distinguish.
 In the context of graph isomorphism tests, we will often require the definition of a \emph{multiset}, which is a set whose elements are included with multiplicities.
 We will denote such a multiset by $\multiset{}$.